devcongress/made-in-ghana/README.md

 * [Rapunzel](https://github.com/sammoorhouse/rapunzel) - Animated high-resolution barcodes as a a workable mode of communication for sending data across an air gap. **By [@barnabasnomo](https://twitter.com/barnabasnomo) and [@sammoorhouse](https://twitter.com/sammoorhouse)**

-* [Roidis](https://github.com/thedumbtechguy/Roidis) - An object hash mapper written on top of Redis for .NET and .NET Core.
+* [Roidis](https://github.com/thedumbtechguy/Roidis) - AboutAn object hash mapper written on top of Redis for .NET and .NET Core.
 Roidis is Redis on Steroids!
-Documentation is still WIP. **By [TheDumbTechGuy](https://twitter.com/TheDumbTechGuy)**
+[This is a downstream of the project.] **By [TheDumbTechGuy](https://twitter.com/TheDumbTechGuy)**

 ## <a name="S"> </a>S